 LF: I’m Linda Franklin.

-LF: Yeah, but at any rate we’d walk on the railroad tracks and all of a sudden we would see Norm’s patrol car, up ahead, pull out...and we’d [surprised noise] jump out and run to the sidewalk, it’d be on Gilson, yeah on Gilson Street.
-And we’d get up to where he was on Gilson and he’d say, “You know you guys aren’t supposed to be on the tracks…” He was protecting us.
+LF: Yeah, but at any rate, we’d walk on the railroad tracks and all of a sudden we would see Norm’s patrol car, up ahead, pull out—and we’d (noise) jump out and run to the sidewalk, it’d be on Gilson, yeah on Gilson Street.
+And we’d get up to where he was on Gilson and he’d say, “You know you guys aren’t supposed to be on the tracks.”
+He was protecting us.
 He really was.
 So that was a very positive enforcement officer experience.
-Because he was protecting us, because he knew that kids were going to react when you say “No you can’t do that” but as long as you can get away with it, you will.
+Because he was protecting us, because he knew that kids were going to react when you say, no you can’t do that, but as long as you can get away with it, you will.
 We [walked along the railroad tracks] a lot.

 But at any rate, we walked from elementary school, to junior high school, and then for high school we were bussed.
 Because of where we lived, we had a choice of schools.
 We could go to any of the high schools we wanted to.
 And I wanted to go to Memorial.
 So that’s where I ended up going, to Memorial High School.

 And so we got to know the Harrises pretty early on.
-When I was about fourteen, I wanted to play flute in the band at Lincoln, because there was only one flute player but there was also only one flute, and so the band teacher--I think it was Mr. Clark--Mr. Clark said, well we can’t just have one flute--can somebody else play flute?
+When I was about fourteen, I wanted to play flute in the band at Lincoln, because there was only one flute player but there was also only one flute, and so the band teacher—I think it was Mr. Clark—Mr. Clark said, well we can’t just have one flute.
+Can somebody else play the flute?
 And I didn’t know how I was going to get a flute but I said okay, I’ll play the flute.

 So I remember coming home from school that day and saying to my dad, “I want to play the flute!”

 One of the people who worked with us that I’ll never forget was Patti Graham.
 If you get a chance to contact her, that’d be great.
 And Patti was just wonderful.
 In the summertime, she’d take us camping.
-Her parents had a place on Silver Lake, I think it was in Pardeeville, and we’d spend a weekend, whatever it was, a few days there, in the summertime.
+Her parents had a place on Silver Lake, I think it was in Pardeeville, and she would take us there, and we’d spend a weekend, whatever, a few days there, in the summertime.
 And we would have a time.
 We’d have horror stories around the campfire, and the thing with the flashlights and everything in the dark, all kinds of crazy stuff.
 She’d take us there and we’d have so much fun.
 She’d take us places just here in Madison, and just spend time with us, cooking stuff, you know, at the neighborhood center, doing all kinds of things.

 We’d also lip-sync, it wasn’t called lip-synching then, but we would lip-sync to the Supremes, the Temptations, all the music that was in at that time.
 We’d get up there and do our little choreography, you know, lip-sync to the music and everything.
 And [the South Madison Neighborhood Center] was a wonderful place.

-And then we had swings--huge swings.
-And we would--we’d be very daring.
-They were so big that you could stand up, a person’d be sitting on the seat, and then you could put your feet up, on either side of the swing, and then you would pump the swing, and then we’d go as high as we could, in the swings, and sometimes just by ourselves in the swings.
+And then we had swings—huge swings.
+And we would—we’d be very daring.
+They were so big that you could stand up, a person [would] be sitting on the seat, and then you could put your feet up, on either side of the swing, and then you would pump the swing, and then we’d go as high as we could, in the swings, and sometimes just by ourselves in the swings.
 We would swing, swing, pump really high, and then we’d jump, fly through the air, tumble down in the grass.
-I mean, we didn’t ever get hurt--we had fun.
+I mean, we didn’t ever get hurt—we had fun. (laughs)

 INTERVIEWER: I do!
 Actually, Merle Sweet talks about gimp in his interview and I didn’t know what it was, and then I found out what it was because of that conversation.